IanoNjuguna/dcu-kit/docs/dcu-kit-design-specs/dcu-kit.typ

   Can only be minted by a user when creating an account in the cooperative finance system and burned when the user deletes their account.
 A check must be included to verify that there are no active memberships in any Treasury before burning.

-  - *TokenName:* Defined in Account Validator using CIP-68 standards with transaction ID, output index, and appropriate prefix (prefix_100 for reference NFT, prefix_222 for user NFT).
+  - *TokenName:* Defined in Account Validator using CIP-68 standards with transaction ID, output index, and appropriate prefix (`prefix_100` for reference NFT, `prefix_222` for user NFT).

 + *Group NFT*

   Can only be minted when creating a cooperative group and held by the group administrator.
 This NFT represents ownership and administrative control over the group configuration and operations.

-  - *TokenName:* Defined in Group Validator using CIP-68 standards with transaction ID, output index, and appropriate prefix (prefix_100 for reference NFT, prefix_222 for user NFT).
+  - *TokenName:* Defined in Group Validator using CIP-68 standards with transaction ID, output index, and appropriate prefix (`prefix_100` for reference NFT, `prefix_222` for user NFT).

-+ *Treasury NFT*
++ *Membership NFT*

-  Can only be minted when a member joins a group by depositing funds to the Treasury Validator and burned when a member exits the system or when penalties are processed.
+  Can only be minted when a user joins a group by depositing funds to the Membership Validator making them a member and burned when a member exits the system or when penalties are processed.

-  - *TokenName:* Defined in Treasury Validator parameters with a static identifier (e.g., "treasury-membership").
+  - *TokenName:* Defined in Membership Validator parameters with a static identifier (e.g., "membership").

 #pagebreak()